APLMOOC/APLMOOC/docs/course/ch7/part4.md

-# Writing interactive programs
+# Execute and format

 !!! abstract "This part will cover"

-    - Writing interactive programs
-    - Input and output
+    - Execute
-    - Configurability
+    - Format

 ---